kmadsdev/kmadsdev/README.md

 # Kaique Souza
 I’m a 17 year old engineer with over 7 years of experience in IT. <br> I've been learning more about data analysis/science and software engineering since 2023 <br>
-I'm into Backend development, Data/ML engineering & DevOps/CloudOps at the moment
+I'm currently into Backend development, Data/ML engineering & DevOps/CloudOps

 ### Language Stack
 - 🥇 Python (FastAPI, Flask, Tkinter, Streamlit, Django, Uvicorn, Pandas, PySpark, Scikit-learn)